 Chicago, IL 60637, USA

 The research work of T.M. is focused on magneto-hydrodynamic numerical simulations of astrophysical plasmas.
-He is currently modeling star-planet interactions in extra-solar systems, whereas previously he has studied accretion processes and outflows in young stars.
+He is currently modeling star-planet interactions in extra-solar systems, whereas previously he has studied accretion and outflow processe in young stars.

 T.M. is a Research Associate (2014-) at the University of Chicago, USA, working in the group of prof. A. Koenigl.
 He obtained his Ph.D.
 (2005-2008) from the University of Turin, Italy, and has been also employed as a post-doctoral researcher (2012-2013) at the French Commission of Atomic Energy (CEA) in Paris, France.

-Fellowships, teaching experience, and other skillsT.M. has received 3 fellowships and a european research grant (45k€), whereas he has been the PI of 3 successful proposals for computational time in major french clusters.
+Fellowships, teaching experience, and other skillsT.M. has received 3 fellowships and a European research grant (45k€), whereas he has been the PI of several successful proposals for computational time in major French and US clusters.
 As a graduate student, he has contributed in the development of the PLUTO code (non-ideal MHD effects), and has been a member of the local organizing committees of two international conferences.
 While in Paris, T.M. acquired teaching experience in Magneto-hydrodynamics and Plasma Kinetic Theory.